sinai-dev/sinai-dev.github.io/Custom/ItemRecipes.md

 Recipes XMLs should be placed in the `Recipes\` sub-folder of your SL Pack.

-Note that custom recipes are applied after all Custom Items have been set up, so you can safely reference those here.
+?> <b>Note:</b> Custom recipes are applied after all Custom Items have been set up, so you can safely reference those here.

 ## Template
 Currently there is no template generator for Recipes, so here's how it should look: